matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 False rumor	Looks like we're in for some rain.
 False rumor	Lucky numbers: 10-14-15-28-56
 False rumor	Make sure to destroy any heathen altars you find.
+False rumor	My other job is putting djinn in magic lamps.
 False rumor	Need more pets?
 Talk to a giant named Andre!
 False rumor	NetHack 3.5.0 is out! nethack.org
 False rumor	NetHack 3.5.0 released! http://www.nethack.org